shahbaz-pycread/amazon-top50-bestselling-books/README.md

   4)Number of books written by the author between 2009 and 2019?

   5) Top 5 books with most numbers of reviews.

+Data is imported into SQL Server Management Studio for data exploration and I have used Power BI for data visualization.